Summer Erb

 Summer Erb (born July 25, 1977) is an American basketball player.
-She played for Charlotte Sting in 2002 as center.
-She is 198 cm tall and 109 kg weight.
-She also played for Bursa Yıldırım and Fenerbahçe İstanbul in Turkey.
+She played for the Charlotte Sting in 2002 as center.
+She is 198 cm tall and 109 kg.
+She also played for the Bursa Yıldırım and the Fenerbahçe İstanbul in Turkey.

 She was born in Lakewood, Ohio.
-After spending her freshman season (1996) playing for the Purdue University Lady Boilers, she transferred to North Carolina State University to complete her college eligibility.
+After spending her freshman season (1996) playing for the Purdue University Boilermakers, she transferred to North Carolina State University to complete her college eligibility.